SaarthShah/PowerOutageAnalysis/README.md

 **Note**: We do not know if our dataset contains **all** the outages that happened between 2000 and 2016, so our statement is only helpful for us to understand our sample and not the entire population.

+### Bivariate Analysis

+**Outage Duration Distributiom by U.S. States**

+<iframe src="Plots/bivarplot1.html" width=800 height=2400 frameBorder=0></iframe>

+Above is a histogram plot of OUTAGE.DURATION by U.S. States in order to study the shapes of the distributions.
+The conditional distributions above tell us that most of the U.S. States have a similarly right-skewed distribution as the overall OUTAGE.DURATION distribution.
+This means that there is no single state amongst those with more than 1 power outage in which the outage durations are not right skewed by large outlier values.

 ## **Assessment of Missingness**

 ### NMAR Analysis